 \section{Choosing NW and K}

-The one caveat of multitaper spectral estimators is the trade-off between bias and variance, which one tunes using the time-bandwidth product ($NW$) and the number of tapers ($K$) \citep{thomson_1982, springford_2020}.
-While obtaining an unbiased estimate of the spectrum underlying an observed time-series is not possible, we can choose $NW$ and $K$ for multitaper spectral estimates to approximately attain the desired statistical properties.
-In particular, as $NW$ increases, more tapers ($K \approx 2NW$) with large in-band spectral energy concentration and minimal spectral leakage out-of-band are available for estimating independent spectral estimates $\hat S^{(mt)}_k(f)$, thereby controlling the variance of the averaged $\hat S^{(mt)}(f)$ estimate.
+The one caveat of multitaper power spectrum estimators is the trade-off between statistical stability and frequency resolution, which one tunes using the time-bandwidth product ($NW$) and the number of tapers ($K$) \citep{thomson_1982, springford_2020}.
+While obtaining an unbiased estimate of the power spectrum underlying an observed time-series is not possible, we can choose $NW$ and $K$ for multitaper power spectrum estimates to approximately attain the desired statistical properties.
+In particular, as $NW$ increases, more tapers ($K \approx 2NW$) with large in-band power concentration and minimal spectral leakage out-of-band are available for estimating independent power spectrum estimates $\hat S^{(mt)}_k(f)$, thereby controlling the variance of the averaged $\hat S^{(mt)}(f)$ estimate.
 However, increasing $NW$ also leads to larger local bias that results in reduced frequency resolution (refer to Figure \ref{fig:pseudo_window_mt}).
-In short, larger $NW$ preferentially reduces variance over bias.
-Based on these considerations, one can in general use a large $W$ as the sample size $N$ increases \citep{haley_2017}.
+In short, larger $NW$ preferentially reduces variance and spectral leakage (out-of-band bias) over frequency resolution (local bias).
+Based on these considerations, one can in general use a larger $W$ as the sample size $N$ increases \citep{haley_2017}.

 Since the frequency resolution is sensitive to the choice of bandwidth, one may directly choose $NW$ based on the resolution required for a particular study.
-For e.g., if two asteroseismic modes are spaced $2 W_\star$ Hz apart in frequency and we wish to resolve them, we must choose the $W < W_\star$.
-However, \cite{haley_2017} demonstrate that choosing a very small or large $W$ can have adverse effects on multitaper spectral estimates.
+For example, if two asteroseismic modes are spaced $2 W_\star$ Hz apart in frequency and we wish to resolve them, we must choose the $W < W_\star$.
+However, \cite{haley_2017} demonstrate that choosing a very small or large $W$ can have adverse effects on multitaper power spectrum estimates.
 Therefore, we use methods from the statistics literature for bandwidth or $W$ selection, and aim to strike a balance between desired (theoretical) frequency resolution and statistical stability.

-While there is no standard method for choosing the optimum $NW$ and $K$ for any given problem, some studies provide metrics \citep[e.g.,]{thomson_1982} and algorithms \citep[e.g.,]{haley_2017} for tuning these parameters based on some assumptions about the process underlying the time series.
+While there is no standard method for choosing the optimum $NW$ and $K$ for any given problem, some studies provide metrics \citep[e.g.,][]{thomson_1982} and algorithms \citep[e.g.,][]{haley_2017} for tuning these parameters based on some assumptions about the process underlying the time series.